 7. Software Sales Is Rarely Boring

 Working in software sales is rarely repetitive.
-You will meet a wide range of people with different backgrounds, skills, and experience.
+You will meet a wide range of people with different backgrounds, skills, and experiences.
 Each client that you work with will have unique goals and problems that you need to help address.

 The variety of work and people help keep software sales interesting.
 You will rarely experience an uneventful day.
 One day may involve researching sales strategies while the next requires you to meet with clients.
 Each sales opportunity is also different.
 Trying to learn more about the needs of a potential client is often a fun and rewarding experience.

 8. Limited Educational Requirements

 Software sales reps often need a bachelor’s degree but rarely require any special certifications or additional training.
 With the right experience, getting into software sales is not difficult.
 You also do not need a specific major, allowing you to switch from another career path to software sales.